Search

 Creating Time and Space: A Week of Mindful Making with Joanne Dugan

-A thoughtful framework of both scheduled and free time activities will encourage purposeful, dedicated time and space for artistic experimentation and mindful focus, away from the distractions of daily life and the need to project expectations on outcomes.
+The thoughtful balance of scheduled and free time activities encourages purposeful, dedicated time and space for artistic experimentation and mindful focus, away from the distractions of daily life and the need to project expectations on outcomes.

 Risk taking and multidisciplinary work is highly encouraged and there will be private scheduled feedback from the instructor, as well as ongoing cohort interactions in a safe, productive environment.
-An instructor questionnaire and suggested checklist sent prior will help participants create a realistic and clear vision for what they want to accomplish while in residency.
+An instructor questionnaire and suggested packing list sent prior will help participants create a realistic and clear vision for what they want

 Cost: $1,750